espsrc/spsrc_user_docs/docs/sdc2.md

 [https://sdc2.astronomers.skatelescope.org](https://sdc2.astronomers.skatelescope.org)

-If your team has been allocated to the IAA-CSIC proto-SRC resource, please contact us at ska-itsupport@iaa.es to get access.
+If your team has been allocated to the IAA-CSIC proto-SRC resource, please email ska-itsupport 'at' iaa.csic.es to get access.

 # Virtual machine flavors